 1

-If you tender on government infrastructure work, ensure your insurance meets the specific requirements in standard contract conditions.
-Department of Infrastructure and most councils require $10M - $20M public liability, full contract value contract works cover, and statutory and environmental liability.
-Having the right cover in place before tendering saves time and demonstrates professionalism.
+If you tender on government infrastructure work, ensure your insurance meets the specific requirements set out in each contract's conditions.
+State road authorities and councils typically require $10M - $20M public liability, full contract value contract works cover, and environmental liability.
+Having compliant insurance in place before tendering saves time and demonstrates professionalism.

 2

-Civil contractors rely on heavy plant - excavators, bulldozers, rollers, graders, and trucks.
-Ensure every item is listed on your plant schedule at current replacement or agreed value.
-Under-insuring your fleet is a common and costly mistake.
-Review your schedule whenever you buy, sell, or hire new equipment.
+Civil contractors depend on heavy plant - excavators, bulldozers, rollers, graders, and trucks.
+Ensure every item on your plant schedule is listed at its current replacement or agreed value.
+Under-insuring your fleet is a common and expensive mistake.
+Update your schedule whenever you buy, sell, or hire new equipment.

 3